 If you were holding out hope for the return of NFL 2K or MLB 2K, it is time to stop holding your breath.
-In a recent interview with Game File's Stephen Totilo, Take-Two CEO Strauss Zelnick addressed the uncertain future of these much-loved sports franchises, and the news for fans of 2K's football offerings is disheartening.
+In a recent interview with Game File's Stephen Totilo, Take-Two CEO Strauss Zelnick addressed the uncertain future of these much-loved sports franchises, and the news regarding 2K's NFL game is particularly disheartening for fans.

 Why 2K's NFL Game Is Dead